tlswg/tls-mldsa/draft-tls-westerbaan-mldsa.md

 # Introduction

-ML-DSA {{!FIPS204=DOI.10.6028/NIST.FIPS.204}} is a post-quantum signature schemes standardised by NIST.
-It is a module-lattice based scheme.
+ML-DSA is a post-quantum module-lattice based digital signature algorothm standardised by NIST in {{!FIPS204=DOI.10.6028/NIST.FIPS.204}}.

 This memo specifies how ML-DSA can be negotiated for authentication in TLS 1.3 via the "signature_algorithms" and "signature_algorithms_cert" extensions.